PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 after control passed with `max_abs=0`, zero SWAP, and durations of 6.290 and 5.215 seconds.
 Pass metrics and all non-path artifact content remain identical.

-The now 612-line QLinear Concat/Conv propagation helper remains central while its contract is frozen.
-Dedicated tests now cover all four input adapter forms, multiple post-Quantize adapters, an additional direct Concat adapter, dynamic batch signatures, per-axis quantization-dimension remap, idempotence, and nine complete no-op guards.
+The corrected 612-line QLinear Concat/Conv propagation helper is now owned by `qlinear_concat_conv_compat.py`.
+Its function body is AST-identical to the corrected lowerer predecessor after normalizing only the function name.
+The lowerer retains a two-line private wrapper, its single syntactic call, and both ordered runtime boundaries.
+Dedicated tests cover all four input adapter forms, multiple post-Quantize adapters, an additional direct Concat adapter, dynamic batch signatures, per-axis quantization-dimension remap, idempotence, and nine complete no-op guards.
 The former 119-line giant ModelIR fixture moved to the focused qlinear module with an identical AST.
 Required Concat and Quantize output tensors are validated before the first candidate mutation, making both missing-tensor cases complete no-ops.
-A public tensor that would receive a pending layout metadata update now rejects before mutation, while an already- NHWC public Dequantize output remains eligible.
+A public tensor that would receive a pending layout metadata update rejects before mutation, while an already-NHWC public Dequantize output remains eligible.
+Direct owner and compatibility- wrapper calls produce identical complete ModelIR fingerprints and statistics.
 No strict xfail remains.

 The required-output correction used YuNet INT8 as a strictly sequential before/ after artifact control.
 Both runs passed with `max_abs=0`, zero process-tree